 Massage guns are for anyone, any time

 You don’t have to be a fitness enthusiast to learn how to properly use a massage gun.
 Some people use them when experiencing general aches and pains or stiffness.
 For example if you’re sitting in an office chair all day, many people experience a stiff neck, shoulders and upper back (also known as “tech neck”).
 This can be relieved by using a massage gun at a lower speed around the back of the neck and shoulders (while avoiding the spine, bones, and front of the neck).

 A massage gun is a great way to increase flexibility and mobility for anyone, you can also use a percussion massager just to promote relaxation after a hard day.

 How often to use a massage gun?

 Some people like to use a massage gun every day.
 Others use it as a warm-up and/or cool-down on workout days only.
 What if you’re not a fitness buff and just want to use it to improve flexibility and mobility?
 Just use it whenever you feel you need it.
 Don’t go overboard though – it’s not necessary to use it more than once a day and you only need to use it for a minute or two for each muscle group.
 Some people find using a foam roller after will help post-workout.

 Massage gun attachments

 Most massage guns available today come with a range of different interchangeable attachments.
 Usually anything from 4 to 8 heads that only take a few seconds to remove and swap to a new one.
 Each attachment has its own function and is most useful for a specific body part or area.
 Here are the most common ones you can expect with your massage gun:

 This is the standard head that comes with all massage guns and is the most versatile of all.
 It’s just a round shape head, usually made from a type of hard foam.
-It’s good for overall, general use so can be used for many different areas of the body.
+It’s good for overall, general deep tissue massage so can be used for many different areas of the body.